improving-ottawa/sbt-buf/README.md

 # sbt-buf

-Simple SBT plugin providing wrappers around a subset of [Buf](https://docs.buf.build) operations
+Simple SBT plugin providing wrappers around a subset of [Buf](https://docs.buf.build) operations.

 ## Dependencies

 ### Buf

 Has an unmanaged dependency on [Buf](https://docs.buf.build/installation) being installed on the build system.
-It uses only the `buf` binary, which it expects to find on `$PATH`
+It uses only the `buf` binary, which it expects to find on `$PATH`.

-This version of the plugin was tested and validated against Buf version 1.1.0:
+This version of the plugin was tested and validated against Buf version 1.1.0.

 ### sbt-protoc